tgirke/rcf/alerts.md

 ## Past exceptions

+__28-Oct-2020: Cluster jobs failed due to storage suspension__

+* 3:00 PM - During a routine extension of the bigdata filesystem, there were some complications and disk i/o had to be suspended.
+* 5:30 PM - We have repaired the issue, and everything should be functioning as usual.
+However, this means that all computing jobs running during timeframe were stopped and will need to be restarted.

+__19-Aug-2020: Cluster inaccessible due to power outage in Genomics Bdg__

+* 11:30 PM - All systems were restored by Jordan Hayes and are opterational again.
+* 10:30 PM - HPC systems admin Jordan Hayes is trying to restart the network, storage and cluster again.
+* 10:00 PM - Facilities was able to bring up the power and cooling again.
+* 8:30 PM - Facilities is investigating and trying to reactivate power and cooling.

-__10-Aug-2020: Cluster inaccessible due to power outage in Genomics Bdg__ At 5:10 PM: Facilities has restored power and cooling systems in the server room.
+__10-Aug-2020: Cluster inaccessible due to power outage in Genomics Bdg__

+At 5:10 PM: Facilities has restored power and cooling systems in the server room.
 HPC systems admin Jordan Hayes is restarting the cluster and storage systems.
 At 10:10 PM:  All HPCC services were restored (computing cluster, storage systems, web services).